andrewdormi/alpine-kube/README.md

 # alpine-kube
-Docker image for kubectl and helm
+Docker image with kubectl and helm based on alpine